-• The federal subsidized Stafford loan is a low-interest loan available to students who demonstrate financial need as determined by the results of the FAFSA.
-The loan is made to the student by a lender that participates in the federal student loan program.
-No interest accrues while the student is enrolled in school at least half-time and repayment begins six months after graduation, leaving school, or dropping below half-time enrollment.
-At repayment, the interest rate is based on a 91-day T-bill rate plus a variable percentage rate, not to exceed 8.25%.
+• The Federal Subsidized Stafford loan is a low-interest loan available to students who have financial need as determined by the results of the FAFSA.
+The loan is made to the student by a lender that participates in this program.
+No interest accrues while the student is enrolled in school at least half-time and repayment begins six months after graduating, leaving school, or dropping below half-time enrollment.
+Upon repayment, loan payments are made directly to the lender on a monthly basis.
+The interest rate for loans first disbursed after July 1, 2006 is a fixed 6.8%.
+The interest rate for loans first disbursed prior to July 1, 2006 is based on a 91-day T-bill rate, capping at 8.25%.

-- Eligibility is determined by a student's financial need and grade level. - First-time borrowers, transfer students, and students new to the graduate program must complete an Entrance Interview before any funds can be disbursed.
+- Eligibility is determined by a student's financial need and grade level. - First-time borrowers, transfer students, and students new to the graduate program must complete an entrance interview before any funds can be disbursed.
 Upon withdrawal from the University or graduation, all recipients must complete an exit interview.